Maple-Hearts/Maple-Docs/docs/Rules/home.md

   - Talking "spiritually" makes no sense and is a form of OOC terminology.
   - Never mention the server rules in character.
   - You WILL see popular streamers on the server, and under no circumstances should you ever come into the city looking for that person, and addressing them by an OOC name.
 You will be instantly banned without question.
-  - Please keep the flow of roleplay going, if any sort of bug happens ( Robbery script bugging out, cars being "ghosted" or going into tornado mode, saying a script is "scuffed"), simply report it afterwords. keep the scene going, find ways around it.
+  - Please keep the flow of roleplay going, if any sort of bug happens ( Robbery script bugging out, cars being "ghosted" or going into tornado mode, saying a script is "scuffed"), simply report it afterward. keep the scene going, and find ways around it.
-  - Using words as "weird" or "strange" to describe someone's poor quality of roleplay is not allowed, help them out, in an OOC channel.
+  - Using words such as "weird" or "strange" to describe someone's poor quality of roleplay is not allowed, help them out, in an OOC channel.
   - In-character beef stays IN CHARACTER.
 If seen beefing outside of the city, actions will be enforced.
-  -

----

-## Deathmatching (RDM/VDM)
-  - RDM - Random Death-Match
-    - RDM is not allowed by any means, In short, RDM is Killing/Attempting to kill someone without intending to roleplay or without proper initiation.
-    - All deadly actions need to be slowly done, after some time after the initial start of the scene.
-    - Deadly actions have to be roleplayed out, there is no such thing as Killing on-site, it's seen as a form of RDM.
-    - You **MUST** initiate proper roleplay for every kill.
-    - **Examples**:
-      1) Someone talked trash towards you, so you withdraw a firearm and shoot them.
-That is RDM.
-      2) You provoke a fist fight then proceed to pull out a firearm and kill the person you provoked
-  - VDM - Vehicle Death-Match
-    - VDM is not allowed by any means, In short, VDM is using a vehicle as an intentional weapon to kill someone.
-    - **Examples**:
+- ### Reports
-        1) Someone insulted you, so you ran them over
-        2) Someone accidentally hit your car, so you ram them with your vehicle multiple times
-        3) Someone robbed you beforehand, so you ram their vehicle to stop them and force them out of it.
+  - Players should use the Discord ticketing system to report players, whether it be a past or present incident.
+  - All necessary information, evidence, videos, or screenshots must be given with the report.
+  - Please allow up to a week for your report to be processed, though usual turnaround times are around 24 hours.
+  - If a player thinks that a staff member is abusing their powers, the player can submit a staff report using the Discord Ticket system.
+  - Staff members may request all players to halt an ongoing scene if the roleplay situation breaks any of the server rules.
+This will be done via a Discord Ticket with everyone added to the ticket.
+  - Personally messaging a staff member will not result in a satisfactory response, you may be ignored or forwarded to a ticket.

 ---

 ## Account & Donations